What did Ibrahimovic say to Lukaku in Milan derby fight & will they be banned? | Goal.com

 Will Ibrahimovic & Lukaku be banned?

-It is unlikely that Ibrahimovic and Lukaku will face further punishment for their verbal confrontation outside of the sanction meted out by the referee.
+Ibrahimovic and Lukaku could potentially face further punishment for their verbal confrontation outside of the sanction meted out by the referee.

 Lukaku will serve a one-game suspension in the first leg of the Coppa Italia semi-final due to an accumulation of yellow cards.